Kunming Metro: Fares

+All stations are equipped with self-service recharge and single-journey ticket vending machines, which support cash payments (¥5, ¥10, ¥20, and ¥50 banknotes), Alipay, WeChat Pay, Visa, and UnionPay.
+Card sales and refunds are handled at customer service counters.

 Rolling stock

 The trains of Line 6 were manufactured by China South Locomotive & Rolling Stock Corporation Ltd (CSR, now CRRC) in Zhuzhou.
 6-car sets operate at 120 km/h.
 CSR met journalists in October 2011 to discuss the safety concerns arising from operating trains at such speeds.
 Changes have been made to the rolling stock over time.
 Line 1, 2, and 6 trains feature a physical route map made with LED lights, although some Line 1 and 2 trains have been updated with new digital UIs.
 Line 3 trains feature a digital route map with a basic UI.
 Line 4 trains have darker flooring, a new UI on the info boards inside the train cars, and a remade route map UI.
 Line 5 trains reverted the flooring color back to white, remade the info board UI again, modified the route map UI, and feature projectors on the outside of the train that project advertisements onto the tunnel walls.